 An effective way to avoid procrastination is to have a to-do list prioritizing your tasks for the day, week and month.
 If a task is too overwhelming, break it down into smaller and more manageable chunks.
 Once you have the tasks (and subtasks) listed down, set deadlines for each and every one of them to create a sense of urgency.
 With everything laid out, it should be much easier to avoid procrastination and get right down to business.

 Apply the same approach to your projects.
 Make it a habit to establish a timeline with milestones at the start of a project.

 Better yet, use the to-do list or project timeline to visualize what needs to be done beforehand.
 Visualization allows you to focus on the next steps you need to take.
 Also, you are less likely to be overwhelmed by a task if you can ‘see’ yourself completing it beforehand.

 See also: Kickstarting Your Design Process

-In order to break procrastination as a habit, you need to establish a set of rules that you follow both consciously and consistently.
-For better results, consider a carrot-and-stick approach to induce behavior and motivate you to finish the task on time.
+In order to break the habit of procrastination, you need to establish a set of rules that you can follow consciously and consistently.
+For better results, consider a carrot-and-stick approach to induce behavior and motivate you to finish a task on time.
 On one hand, reward yourself for every job well done; on the other, withhold such rewards for procrastinating on the task.
 A similar approach is to leverage more enjoyable tasks by withholding them until the less desirable ones are completed.

-As for distractions online, there are many handy tools available to help you stay focused, such as SelfControl.
+As for distractions online, there are many handy tools available to help you stay focused such as SelfControl.
 Some people even delete or deactivate their social media accounts.
 It’s an extreme measure, but sometimes sacrifices have to be made in order to achieve success.

-In the end, the key to avoiding procrastination is to understand why it happens, and consistently take action.
+In the end, the key to avoiding procrastination is to understand why it happens and consistently take action.
 By following the tips above, you should be able to better manage your time and outcomes.
 No one has ever procrastinate their way to success — and you are no exception… so get to work right now!